TotalVariation/TotalVariation.github.io/_posts/2024-05-20-a-primer-on-mllms.md

     </div>
 </div>
 <div class="caption">
     Fig 6 An overview of an Any-to-Any multimodal system NExT-GPT that can perceive inputs and generate outputs in arbitrary combinations of text, images, videos, and audio.
-Image Source: [NExT-GPT: Any-to-Any Multimodal LLM](https://arxiv.org/abs/2309.05519).
+Image Source: <a href="https://arxiv.org/abs/2309.05519" target="_blank">NExT-GPT: Any-to-Any Multimodal LLM</a>.
 </div>

 MLLMs with multimodal responsive capabilities have recently spurred a surge of interest in the area of Generative AI, regarded as a significant step towards Artificial General Intelligence (AGI).
 For image generation, recent works such as Emu <d-cite key="sun2023generative"></d-cite> and Mini-Gemini <d-cite key="li2024mini"></d-cite> default to using diffusion-based generative models <d-cite key="luo2022understanding"></d-cite> <d-cite key="ribeiro2024demystifying"></d-cite> <d-cite key="chan2024tutorial"></d-cite>, such as the Stable Diffusion family <d-cite key="rombach2022high"></d-cite>, due to their unparalleled text-to-image generation performance.
 The work NExT-GPT <d-cite key="wu2023next"></d-cite> further extends LLMs to include image, audio, and video diffusion models, enabling content creation in arbitrary combinations of image, text, audio, and video.
 Similar to the modality connectors used in the encoding phase, it is reasonable to bridge the gap between textual embeddings generated by LLMs and those used as conditional guidance in diffusion models, which can be achieved through decoder-side alignment.